Parth77tech/Data-warehouse-Analytics/README.md

 ## 🌟 About Me

 Hi there!
 I'm **Parth**.
-I’m an Analytics professional and passionate to optimally leverage data to unravel insights for Business & Healthcare
+I’m an Analytics professional and passionate to optimally leverage power of data to unravel insights for Business & Healthcare